nzhinusoftcm/Image-Based-RS/README.md

 ## Struture of the repository

 1. ```dataset.zip```: zipped file containing our items data
-2. ```Image-based Recommender System.ipynb``` : Jupyter notebook, illustrating in details how to implement an image-based recommender system.
+2. ```Image-based Recommender System - tutorial.ipynb``` : Jupyter notebook, illustrating in details how to implement an image-based recommender system.
 The process is fully described with code.
 By running this notebook, the following files will be generated :

    - ```dataset``` : folder, obtained by unzipping file ```dataset.zip```
    - ```items metadata```: folder, containing metadata for each items of our database.
 These metadata are information about items such as ```ID```, ```title```, ```categories```, ```imPath``` (path to the image assiociated to the item).
 They are displayed in dictionaries as follow: